-For many years during my childhood, we hosted my birthday party at one of the smaller pools in town.
+For many years during my childhood, we hosted my birthday party at one of the smaller swimming pools in town.
 We invited a few of my classmates and our family friends, and we tied colorful balloons and spread out plastic tablecloths on a couple of the wooden picnic tables scattered around the pool.

-My little friends and I spent as much time in the water as we could: playing Marco Polo, diving for plastic rings on the pool’s floor, and doing cannonballs off of the edge to see who could make the biggest splash.
+My friends and I spent as much time in the water as we could: playing Marco Polo, diving for plastic rings on the pool’s floor, and doing cannonballs off of the edge to see who could make the biggest splash.
 Yet when the lifeguards blew their whistles to signal the start of the 15-minute adult swim, we didn’t mind quite as much as usual…

 Then towards the end of the afternoon, when the lifeguards blew their whistles yet again, we eagerly clambered onto the picnic table benches for birthday cake.
 It came in a big pink cardboard box, and Mom usually took me to Costco a few weeks before to pick it out.

-Even back then, I generally selected a chocolate sheet cake with extra sugary chocolate buttercream frosting, and the bakery scripted “Happy birthday, Amy!” across the top.
+Even back then, I often selected a chocolate sheet cake with extra sugary chocolate buttercream frosting, and the bakery scripted “Happy birthday, Amy!” across the top.
 (I’ve been a chocoholic my whole life!)
 Sometimes Mom even let me pick out an “upgrade” after flipping through the binder of cake designs, which meant the bakery added a few pastel pink frosting roses, colorful sprinkles around the piped frosting border of the sheet cake, and maybe even two or three plastic Disney figurines on top.

 As the birthday girl, my parents let me eat whichever slice I wanted at the pool… But that was nearly impossible to pick!
 Should I ask for the corner piece with the most frosting ruffles?
 The one with a buttercream rose?
 The slice with my name on it??